Pressure Sore Compensation Claims

 When hospital or care home staff fail to take measures to avoid pressure sores and a patient develops the condition, it can be incredibly painful and can lead to serious complications.

-Bed sores can be especially painful and debilitating in the elderly or vulnerable, and complications can include:
+Bed sores can be especially painful and debilitating in older or vulnerable people, and complications can include:

 How are bed sores diagnosed?